 Your Right to Sue

-Our car accident attorneys may be able to help you file a lawsuit against the at-fault driver.
-A car accident lawsuit will provide you the opportunity to seek compensation in addition to the benefits provided under your PIP policy.
-However, you must have suffered serious and permanent injuries to be eligible to file a claim.
-Examples of serious and permanent injuries may include:
+Our lawyers may be able to help you file a lawsuit against the at-fault driver.
+You must have suffered serious and permanent injuries to be eligible to file a claim, including:

 - Traumatic brain injuries